gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *Some years later, a family of Gifted condors came to the mountain in search of a new home.
-They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives (peacefully but not happily---condors are not naturally cheerful creatures).
+They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives (peacefully but not happily—condors are not naturally cheerful creatures).
 When yet another spasm of anti-Gifted sentiment swept through the country, raccoons argued that the anger would die down, and bears matter-of-factly said that they would eat anyone who